davedittrich/attack_range_local/README.md

 ## Architecture 🏯
 ![Logical Diagram](docs/attack_range_local_architecture.png)

-The virtualized deployment of Attack Range consists of:
+The virtualized deployment of Attack Range consists of one or more of the following
+systems:

 - Windows Domain Controller
 - Windows Server